pSealDev/Github-Commit-Log/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# PSeal Github API Commit Log for Chronosphere
+# PSeal Github API Commit Log

 PSeal Github API Commit Log is an app that returns all commit messages and links for the given username and reponame.